 Most cultures around the world have some sort of fermented food that is a staple in their diet.
 We should be following in their footsteps, as there is a reason their health is more stable than that of many in the U.S. It is becoming widely known that 80% of our immune system is in our gut.
 The immune system deals with aging, infection, disease, and general health.
 Consuming these probiotic and enzyme rich foods help build the immune system and aide digestion, taking a load off our system.

 *Update: Fermented foods, which are enzyme rich, help to digest enzyme deficient foods, i.e. cooked foods.
 The Germans who are famous for their sausages have combined sauerkraut with meat for centuries.
-Eating fermented foods with meats greatly aids in their digestion, while helping to ring out all the nutrients available.
+Eating fermented foods with meats greatly aids in their digestion, while helping to wring out all the nutrients available.

 3. Can I get food poisoning from eating fermented foods?